BKawuor/The_Movie_Business_Analysis/README.md

-# The_Movie_Business_Analysis
+# The_Movie_Business_Analysis With Matplotlib
-The project analyzed existing Movie business for a startup consideration for profitability
+Data Visualisation with Matplotlib_The project analyzed existing Movie business for a startup consideration for profitability